Fluffernuttersandwich/Better7D2DbyFNS/README.md

 I tried, it's just not for this use case.
 ML is for "real" pre-bundled Overhaul ModPacks.

-B. This list uses nearly 200 mods from about 100 different Mod Authors.
+B. This list uses over 200 mods from about 100 different Mod Authors.
 I cannot bundle their works into one zip file without each and every mod authors permission... see "herding cats".
 People who bundle other authors mods without permission/credit are seen as scum, and generally get banned from nicer modding communities.
 I don't want to piss off my fellow mod authors, they're good people!

 C. Khaine and FuriousRamsay have more time and talent to dedicate to their own "real" Overhaul ModPacks than I do.
 They make almost everything themselves in-house for their Overhaul ModPacks, or only use a handful of community-made framework mods.

+D. I prefer a more modular approach to modding.
+Darkness Falls and Rebirth are both excellent Overhauls, but contain mods I wish I could disable/add-to.
+With my ModList, it's like a buffet table, take the things you like, and leave the things you don't.